Anthony Rizzo Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Angels pitching staff ranks ninth in MLB.
+- The Angels pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.